vaneseltine/nominally/paper.md

 independent of any specific data science framework or website and requiring minimal dependencies.
-Its API provides simple command-line, function, and class access and easily integrates with the [Pandas](https://pandas.pydata.org/) data analysis library.
+Its API provides simple command-line, function, and class access and easily integrates with the `pandas` [@pandas] data analysis library.
-The typical use case of `nominally` is parsing entire lists of names en masse.
+The typical use case of `nominally` is parsing entire lists of strings into segmented names en masse.

 Human names can be difficult to work with in data.
-Varying quality and practices across institutions and datasets introduce noise into data and cause misrepresentation.
-This increases the challenges of deduplicating rows within data and and linking names across multiple datasets.
+Varying quality and practices across institutions and datasets introduce noise and cause misrepresentation.
+This increases the challenges of deduplicating rows within data and linking names across multiple datasets.
 Errors and discrepencies easily include (and this list is by no means exhaustive):

 - First and middle names split arbitrarily.